curtiszimmerman/motion-stream-snapshot/README.md

 # motion stream and snapshot server

 A simple Go HTTP server that acts as a proxy for motion snapshots.
 The server listens for HTTP connections on port 8082 and serves the latest motion snapshot image.
-This project was made for use with Octoprint so that timelapse creation functions properly with the motion software.
-NOTE: The Octopi image is 32-bit and you WILL NOT be able to use the Docker container functionality!
-If you wish to use Docker, you will need to install a 64-bit version of your OS (e.g. Raspberry Pi OS 64-bit) instead of the 32-bit version, and then install Octoprint on top of that base install.
+This project was made for use with Octoprint so that timelapse creation functions properly with the motion software if, for example, you have hardware that doesn't work with mjpg-streamer.
+NOTE: The default Octopi image is 32-bit and you WILL NOT be able to use the Docker container functionality!
+If you wish to use Docker, you will need to install the [64-bit version of OctoPi](https://unofficialpi.org/Distros/OctoPi/octopi-bookworm-arm64-lite-1.1.0.zip) or another 64-bit OS instead of the 32-bit version, and then install Octoprint on top of that base install.

 ## Features